From prospect to buying customer: how to work your sales funnel

 The concept of a sales funnel is simple enough:

-STEP 1: Have enough contacts feeding the top of the funnel (who have a need for your product or service at some point in the future).
+Ensure you have enough target market contacts feeding the top of the funnel.
+These are people you have identified as your ideal customer, those who could have a need for your product or service either now or at some point in the future.

-STEP 2: Create automation and ‘white noise’ marketing activities that slowly nurtures and squeezes these contacts into ‘sales prospects’ in a gently tightening process.
+Keep in touch with these contacts through a range of marketing activities that slowly nurture and squeeze these contacts into ‘sales prospects’ in a gently tightening process.

-STEP 4: Use the knowledge and customer journey data (ie. what they’ve shown an interest in so far) to allow you to influence the sales activity, use the right language, focus on what they want, and ‘close the sale’
+Use the knowledge and customer journey data (what they’ve shown an interest in so far) to allow you to influence the sales activity, use the right language, focus on what they want, and ‘close the sale’.

 Building the sales funnel

-So, a fundamental part of the sales funnel process is to keep adding more and more contacts into the funnel in the first place.
-So where to begin?
+A crucial part of the sales funnel process is to keep adding more and more contacts into the funnel in the first place.
+You do this through marketing activities.

-Just a point to note here – you should always make it easy for people to exit your funnel if they wish to – unsubscribe options are a minimum mechanism to allow this and any requests should be respected accordingly.
+Remember to make it easy for people to exit your funnel if they wish to – unsubscribe options are a minimum mechanism to allow this and any requests should be respected accordingly.
 The use of professional email marketing software (such as MailChimp) obligates this anyway.

 Nurturing your sales funnel

-Assuming you’ve now got an active programme to constantly feed and grow your contacts database, your next task is one of nurturing.
+Once you’ve systemised the marketing activities so you have an active programme to constantly feed and grow your contacts database, your next task is one of nurturing.
 This is NOT SELLING!!!
 Selling comes later but nurturing is a gentle and calm process that could also be referred to as ‘white noise marketing activity’.

 Squeezing the sales funnel prospects

-So, assuming your nurturing has now identified a sales prospect, your next task is to try to draw them to you without scaring them off.
+Assuming your nurturing has now identified a sales prospect, your next task is to try to draw them to you without scaring them off.
+There are many ways of doing this.

-- Send a brochure / white paper / checklist / ‘something printed’ in the post.
+For example, you could send a brochure or ‘something printed’ in the post.
 Always make sure it is professionally designed and printed and always include a handwritten note and send it in a handwritten envelope with a proper stamp (not franked).
 This then allows you to make a gentle sales call a few days later to ‘check they received it’!

-- Invite them to your own event – a social or business event is a great way to break the ice with a sales prospect.
+You could pick up the phone and give them a call to invite them to your own event.
+A social or business event is a great way to break the ice with a sales prospect.
 Being the speaker at an educational seminar type event instantly elevates your status to ‘expert’.

 Closing the sale